 The main difference between the spur gear and helical gear is the orientation angle of gear teeth according to the axis of the gear.
 If this angle is 0, this type of gear is called spur gear.
-But if there is an angle between the teeth orientation and axis of the gear, these types of gears called helical gears.
-The angle between the orientation of teeth and axis of gear is called as helix angle.
+But if there is an angle between the teeth orientation and axis of the gear, these types of gears are called helical gears.
+The angle between the orientation of teeth and the axis of gear is called as helix angle.

 In helical gear pairs, one of the used gear must be left hand and another one must be the right hand to obtain flat and even construction.
 With this type of assembly, the shafts attached to these helical gear pairs will be parallel, which is the desired construction.